carcher99/UrlRedirector/memory-bank/progress.md

 - The URL Redirector application is running successfully.
 - API tests have been updated and are functioning correctly.
 - The README file has been created to provide project documentation.
+- The application now redirects from `localhost/gg` without the '/to/' prefix.

 ## What's Left to Build
 - Implement the web interface for managing URL redirections.